The 9 Best VHF Marine Antennas

 video play icon

-This wiki has been updated 26 times since it was first published in December of 2016.
+This wiki has been updated 31 times since it was first published in December of 2016.
 If you bought a high-quality radio for your boat, you’re also going to need an equally good VHF marine antenna to make the most of it.
 These units are more than just pieces of wire — they’re delicate machines.
 Because choosing the best model depends on a range of factors related to both radio and vessel, be sure to read your owner's manual and consider both height and gain before you buy.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Shakespeare Galaxy 5225XT